Invictum/serenity-reportportal-integration/README.md

 #### Test retries

-Report portal have the feature to show [test retries](https://github.com/reportportal/documentation/blob/master/src/md/src/DevGuides/retries.md).
+Report Portal has a feature to show [test retries](https://github.com/reportportal/documentation/blob/master/src/md/src/DevGuides/retries.md).
 Serenity RP client will report all retries automatically if you are use maven with *failsafe/surefire* plugin, *junit4* and add `failsafe.rerunFailingTestsCount` or `surefire.rerunFailingTestsCount` property to your test execution.

-The feature work 100% only with this configuration.
+> **Notice**
+>
+> Consider using RP rerun options if you don't use maven as a build tool.
+Check [documentation](https://github.com/reportportal/documentation/blob/master/src/md/src/DevGuides/rerun.md) for more details.

 #### Other settings